 Arranging the Academic Review

 Early in the semester in which students will complete 12 doctoral credits, they should set up a meeting with their plan coordinator to discuss possible members of the Academic Review Committee.
-Together the student and the graduate coordinator choose the other two committee members.
+Together the student and the graduate coordinator choose the chair and two other committee members.
+In some circumstances, the plan coordinator in consultation with the committee chair and the Associate Chair for Graduate Studies may recommend a two-member Academic Review committee.
 The Associate Chair for Graduate Studies must give final approval.
-At least two members of the Academic Review Committee should belong to the student’s concentration.
-In consultation with the chair of the committee, students prepare a reading list and select the two papers for review.
+When possible, at least two members of the Academic Review Committee should belong to the student’s concentration.
+In consultation with the chair of the committee, students prepare the statement of current fields of interest and select the two papers for review.

-At least two weeks before the Academic Review, students should inform the Graduate Program Manager about the date and time of the review and the names of the committee members.
-The Graduate Program Manager will schedule a room for the review and send an official announcement to the student and the members of the committee.
+At least two weeks before the Academic Review, students should inform the Graduate Program Associate about the date and time of the review and the names of the committee members.
+The Graduate Program Associate will schedule a room for in-person reviews and send an official announcement to the student and the members of the committee.

-Students must give copies of the reading list and papers to the members of the committee at least two weeks before the date of the review.
-Failure to deliver the reading list and papers on a timely basis may result in the cancellation or postponement of the review.
+Students must give copies of the paragraph describing current fields of interest and the papers to the members of the committee at least two weeks before the date of the review.
+Failure to deliver the aforementioned paragraph and papers on a timely basis may result in the cancellation or postponement of the review.